Need a last-minute Dijon mustard substitute? These best eleven best alternatives will get you out of trouble.

 As a side note, it’s been noted to have fantastic health benefits, like lower cholesterol, improving heart health, and even helping breastfeeding mothers prevent clogged ducts.

-If time isn’t of the essence then why not get creative and make your own?
+If time isn’t of the essence, why not get creative and make your own?
 Here are two great homemade recipes that will help you tweak according to your preferences.

-It stands to reason that the closest match to store bought dijon is homemade.
-As Dijon is quite a unique condiment you might think that this is difficult to do, but that’s not really the case.
+It stands to reason that the closest match to store-bought is a homemade Dijon mustard recipe.
+As Dijon is quite a unique condiment, you might think that this is not easy to do, but that’s not the case.
 Who knows, maybe you’ll end up preferring this over the off-the-shelf variety.